The Role of the BSBMTCT Data Registry

 - Responsibility for the provision of training, and ongoing support, for all staff fulfilling a data management role in the BSBMT Transplant Centres, including clinical and database aspects of their role.
 This entails being available at all times to answer any clinical or data management queries they may have as well as helping with any problems that arise with the database.
 The BSBMTCT Registry provides a ‘one to one’ training service for those using the database and involves travelling to any of the BSBMTCT Transplant Centres as required.

 - Acting as the interface between the European Group for Blood and Marrow Transplantation (EBMT) Central Office and all U.K Transplant Centres on any data issue

 - Responsibility for ensuring Annual Follow Up data on patients are submitted to the Registry

 - Responsibility for taking the necessary measures to ensure that missing data from all U.K Transplant Centres is submitted as appropriate

 - Responsibility for submission of data on all transplants performed within the U.K to the EBMT

 - Comparison of the annual EBMT Gratwohl Transplant Activity Survey against actual transplant registrations received by the BSBMTCT Registry

 - Collation of transplant outcome data for U.K benchmarking exercise

 - Acting as the interface between the EBMT Working Parties/Registries and U.K Transplant Centres on all data issues

 - Responsible for data entry of all transplants registered from Centres who do not use the Project Management Internet Server, ProMISe, data entry system

-- Supporting the activities of the BSBMT Clinical Trials Committee
+- Supporting the activities of the BSBMTCT Clinical Trials Sub Committee

-- Preparing data as requested for BSBMT members and outside professional bodies where appropriate.
+- Preparing data as requested for BSBMTCT members and outside professional bodies where appropriate.